xiaopv/xiaopv.github.io/_teaching/2025-spring-mat143.md

  * Course Prerequisite: MAT 100, or satisfactory performance in the math placement test administered by the math department.

- * Class time and location: Hubbard Hall 210, Mondays, Wednesdays and Fridays, 8:30am - 9:20am (Section A), 9:30am - 10:20am (Section B)
+ * Class time and location: Hubbard Hall 210, Tuesdays and Thursdays 11:30pm - 12:45pm (Section A), 1:00pm - 2:15pm (Section B)

  * Textbook: Mathematical Applications for the Management, Life, and Social Sciences, 12th Edition by Ronald J. Harshbarger, James J. Reynolds, Rosemary Karr, Marilyn Massey.

  * Online homework system: We will use the WebAssign online homework system designed for our textbook.
 You do not need to purchase the hard copy of the textbook and you will have the access to an electronic version of it after you have signed up the WebAssign access.
 The ISBN for the WebAssign standalone access card 9780357865095.
 If you have enrolled in the book bundle program, then you will automatically have access to it.
 Otherwise, you can purchase the access directly from the publisher.
 Note that it is very unlikely that any used textbook will come with the WebAssign access.
-You can click [this](https://www.getenrolled.com/?courseKey=utica01170089) to self-enroll or use the class key "utica 0117 0089".
+You can click [this](https://www.getenrolled.com/?courseKey=utica34268354) to self-enroll or use the class key "utica 3426 8354".
 Please use your Utica University official name and email address to register.
 Do not use nickname or your personal email address.

  * Calculator: We will be using a free graphing calculator app called Desmos.
 You can use Desmos directly by going to their website at [www.desmos.com](https://www.desmos.com/calculator).
 You are strongly encouraged to use Desmos on a computer or on a tablet.
 You can download Desmos at [Apple](https://itunes.apple.com/us/app/desmos-graphing-calculator/id653517540?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.desmos.calculator&amp;hl=en").